ukparliament/weeknotes.data-search/12/index.md

 The search product team had their first retrospective and planning for sprint 5.
 [Caroline](https://twitter.com/carolinekippler) helped out.
 The team went through the backlog and agreed on the prioritised items.

-[Raphael](https://twitter.com/raphaelleung) has been working on search hints (displaying additional metadata alongside search results).
+To anticipate possible new search features, work has been done to categorise Parliamentary material published on the web by inferring attributes from the huge variety of inconsistently structured URLs.
+The work is generally referred to as search hints.
+[Raphael](https://twitter.com/raphaelleung) has been working on search hints.
 This was set up by Samu and Raphael has been adding regular expression rules to capture currently indexed Parliamentary sites.
 At time of writing there are over 1,000 rules.
 Exclamation mark here.

 Raphael took Dia through search hints.
 Dia was happy and impressed.

 Robert, Samu and Raphael also met to chat about the progress on search hints.
 All is on target.
 Robert met with Liz in preparation for analysis on search once the beta is officially included in the public index.
 Robert also met with Lopa to hear more about “webmaster” things and beta preparation.

-Robert and Colin met to chat about Members and search, A pleasant time was had.
+Robert and Colin met to chat about Members and search.
+A pleasant time was had.

 ### Measuring things